ethereum-optimism/optimism/specs/glossary.md

 [mpt]: glossary.md#merkle-patricia-trie

-A [Merkle Patricia tree] (MPT) is a sparse [trie], which is a tree-like structure that maps keys to values.
+A [Merkle Patricia tree] (MPT) is a sparse trie, which is a tree-like structure that maps keys to values.
 The root hash of a MPT is a commitment to the contents of the tree, which allows a proof to be constructed for any key-value mapping encoded in the tree.
 Such a proof is called a Merkle proof, and can be verified against the Merkle root.